sankamohotttala/ST_GNN_HAR_DEML/streaming_data_experiments/README.md

 - **Examine Prediction Outputs**: Use the `.csv` files to review softmax classification results and inference time details.
 - **Explore Visualizations**: Analyze `.png` plots to understand model confidence across time and performance breakdown across modules.
 - **Assess System Efficiency**: Refer to the `_inference_time_plot.png` files to evaluate which modules are most time-consuming during inference.

-## Additional Notes

-- Ensure you have compatible software to view `.avi`, `.mp4`, `.csv`, and `.png` files.
-- For a detailed description of the methodology, training pipeline, and implementation details, please refer to the [main project documentation](https://github.com/sankamohotttala/ST_GNN_HAR_DEML).

 ---